 Effective life of depreciating assets for flooring

-Carpet has an effective life of eight years and a DVR of 25 per cent.
+Carpet has an effective life of eight years.
+Using the Diminishing Value (DV) method, a rate of 25 per cent is used.
 If a landlord installs carpet worth $4,000, they will be eligible to claim $1,000 in depreciation deductions in the first full financial year.
 However, if they install floating floorboards or tiles of the same value, the available deductions will be $533 and $100 respectively.

 In this scenario, an investor who installs carpet will be able to claim the highest depreciation deduction, while the investor who installs tiles will be eligible for the least.

 Effective life of depreciating assets for window covers

 Blinds have an effective life of ten years and a DV rate of 20 per cent.
 If a landlord purchases blinds worth $3,000, they will be eligible to claim $600 in depreciation deductions in the first full year.
 If they install curtains of the same value, the first-year claim would increase to almost $1,000.

 On the other hand, if the landlord decides to purchase plantation shutters, which have an effective life of forty years and a DV rate of 2.5 per cent, the first year deduction would be just $75.
 With this in mind, curtains are the most valuable asset from a tax perspective.

 It’s important to note that blinds and curtains may be eligible for low-value pooling.
 Low-value pooling is a method of depreciating plant and equipment assets which have a value of less than $1,000.
 Any plant and equipment assets with a value of less than $1,000 can be included in a low-value pool and written off at an accelerated rate to maximise deductions.
 Items can be depreciated at 18.75 per cent in the first year and 37.5 per cent each year thereafter.